polla-fattah/FSPD/README.md

 ======================
 Introduction
 ------------
-This code reads historical stock market prices from free sources i.e. yahoo and google. it fetches historical temporal data between two dates for selected vector of stock symbols (tickers) and return it as data.frame.
+This code written in [R language](https://en.wikipedia.org/wiki/R_(programming_language)) reads historical stock market prices from free sources namely google and yahoo.
+It fetches historical temporal data between two dates for selected vector of stock symbols (tickers) and return it as data.frame.

 getHistQuotes
 -------